William Dyer (settler): Later life

 Following his wife's death, William Dyer was remarried to a woman named Catherine by about 1664, and continued his public service.
 In 1661 he was a Newport Commissioner, in 1663 he was one of several prominent citizens named in the Rhode Island Royal Charter, from 1664 to 1666 he was a Deputy, from 1665 to 1668 he was the General Solicitor, and in 1669 he was secretary to the council.
 In 1670 he was involved in a number of deeds with his sons, which he used to settle the terms of his estate.
 No death date has been found for Dyer, but he was dead by 24 October 1677 when his widow sued the widow of his son, Samuel.
 Also, Governor Benedict Arnold's will, dated 24 December 1677, mentions William Dyer, Senior, now late deceased.

 Family

 Six of the eight children of William and Mary Dyer grew to maturity and married.
 Their oldest surviving son, Samuel, married Ann Hutchinson, the daughter of Edward Hutchinson and Catharine Hamby, and the granddaughter of William and Anne Hutchinson.
+Another son, William Dyre was mayor of New York City.
 Dyer had one known child with his second wife.